-Equine-assisted activities (EAA) have been found to help aid seniors and their caregivers in their battle with Dementia, Alzheimer and other ailments.
+Equine-Assisted Activities (EAA) have also been found to help people with early stages of Dementia, Alzheimer and other ailments.

-What does equine-assisted activities do for seniors?
-Caregivers report seeing improvements in walking and balance, speech function, and the mental and emotional overall well-being.
+What do equine-assisted activities do for seniors?
+Caregivers report seeing improvements in walking and balance, speech function, and mental and emotional overall well-being.
 It’s well-known how much horses offer therapeutic benefits.
 New research is proving how they can help people with dementia.
-It’s also been shown to help other cognitive dysfunctions, mental illness, depression, anxiety and impaired motor function, all things frequently faced by the elderly.
+It’s also been shown to help other cognitive dysfunctions, mental illness, depression, anxiety, and impaired motor function, all things frequently faced by the elderly.

 Mobility can be an issue for many elderly people and we will make adjustments to session plans fitting to you or your loved one and their physical well-being.

 Equine-assisted activities are quickly growing in popularity for those struggling with everything older age brings, physically and mentally.
 This is your chance for you or your loved one to experience the newest in therapy for helping the last years to be the best ones.

 We offer one-on-one or small group sessions with the herd.

 Copyright © 2023 Roughout Ranch Foundation Inc. a 501(c)3 nonprofit organization - All Rights Reserved.